 Here is another sample that shows the black polka dot Madeira appliqué border.

 The last appliqué design in this series is taken from a traditional quilting technique that was created using a whole piece of cloth and stuffed with batting to create a lot of texture and raised dimension.
-This techniques was very time-consuming.
+This technique was very time-consuming.
 It can be re-created in a flash if you own an embroidery machine.

 To try the hoop method for yourself, hoop stabilizer and embroider the placement line.
 Lay three layers of high loft quilt batting over the embroidery placement lines.